 Once I saw what kinds of wool that were available in the UK I was fascinated by the huge variety of breeds – more than 60 and all so different to each other; from the long curly fleeces of the Teeswater sheep who have been farmed on the same land since the 1890s, to the fine white wool of the Ryeland flocks whose wool has been used to make cloth in Britain as far back as the 12th century.

 The wool used for the original Norfolk Gansey jumpers was a Yorkshire worsted which was twisted together to make either a 3 ply or a 5 ply yarn which produced compact, medium to lightweight jumpers.
 In Sheringham the knitters prided themselves on the fineness of their knitting – which meant that the stitches were smaller and flatter so that they looked like they had been knitted by machine in a time when mass production was still new and exciting.
-In contrast, I have set out to achieve more of a chunky “hand knit” weight to my garments because I wanted to make the knits look more “hand crafted” in an age when the personal touch is appreciated once again.
+In my collection, I have set out to achieve more of a chunky “hand knit” weight for the garments because I wanted to make the knits look more “hand crafted” in an age when the personal touch is valued once again.

-I am very proud to be able to show you these images of the two breeds of sheep: Bluefaced Leicester and Masham whose wool has been used to make the British Wool in my collection and also to be able to use the British Wool trade mark on the jumper knitted in wool.
+I am very proud to be able to show you these images of the two breeds of sheep: Bluefaced Leicester and Masham whose wool has been used to make the British Wool in my collection and also to be able to use the British Wool trade mark on the pieces in my collection which have been knitted in wool.